genericalley/discord-voice-transcription/README.md

 ## Docker
 If you prefer using Docker instead of manually installing it.
 Copy the `Dockerfile.sample` to `Dockerfile` and edit it.
+---
+**TODO** rewrite Dockerfile to reduce number of intermediate images, point to new repo (or use local checkout if supported by Heroku)

+---

 Near the bottom you have to provide API Credentials either using the `settings.json` file or setting the ENV variables.
 Refer to the settings section below for details on these.
 Once you've configured the Dockerfile you can build and run it: